wesleyduff/memdirectory/README.md

 	$ sudo apt-get install python-software-properties python g++ make

->>Install Node.js.
+>1.
+Install Node.js.
 This is recommended by Node.js Developers (if you dont have apt you can search Nodejs's website for an installer for your platform)

 	$ sudo add-apt-repository pp:chris-lea/node.js
 	$ sudo apt-get update